1. The name of the journal

 13. Author fees

 An Article Processing Charge is being levied for all articles published in the journal, with the exception of those submitted from LIC.
-Detailed information on the amount of the APC can be found under the "Open Access" tab.
-There are no fees or any Article Processing Charges (APC) required for submission, editorial processing, page processing or withdrawing of an article.
+Detailed information on the amount of the APC can be found

 14. Other revenue

+Revenue is obtained through the application of Article Processing Charges.
 At the time of submission, for complete transparency regarding APCs, authors are mandated to accept the clearly written APCs or state that they have a waiver.
 Upon acceptance, a pro forma invoice is created, and upon publication, a final invoice is issued.
 APCs are payable within 30 days of the invoice date.

 15. Advertising